surveygraph/surveygraphr/README.md

 #### Vignettes

 To build vignettes, we follow Wickham and use `knitr`, a markdown vignette engine. `knitr` is piloted by `rmarkdown`, which uses `pandoc` to convert between markdown and HTML.
 Note that `pandoc` is not an R library, check the [pandoc](https://pandoc.org/installing.html) page for installation instructions.
-For the minute, it seems like everything in the `doc` directory is build automatically based on the `*.Rmd` files in `vignettes`.
-Cycling through the build process a few more times should help clarify this.
+For the minute, it seems like everything in the `doc` directory is built automatically based on the `*.Rmd` files in `vignettes`.
+Iterating through the build process a few more times should help clarify this.

 ### Interfacing with C/C++